 Key experience and competencies

 The post holder should embody and demonstrate our core Crick values: bold, imaginative, open, dynamic and collegial, in addition to the following:

-Good knowledge and experience of genetics, biochemistry or immunology
+- Knowledge and experience of genetics, biochemistry, cell biology or immunology